Complexity of Shift Bribery in Committee Elections: General Results

 This finishes the description of the extended ILP. \end{proof}

 \begin{lemma} Parameterized by the number~$m$ of candidates, both \ApprovalCC \ShiftBribery and \BordaCC \ShiftBribery are in $\fpt$. \end{lemma}

-\begin{proof} To make~$p$ a member of the winning committee~$W$ for \ApprovalCC (respectively, \BordaCC) we have to ensure that no other committee has a larger Approval score (respectively, Borda score) than our guessed committee~$W$.
-Hence, for each other committee $W'$, we add the following constraint to the basic ILP, ensuring that, in the bribed election, the score of~$W$ (based on the $N_{i}$~variables) is at least as high as the score of $W'$:
+\begin{proof} To ensure that~$p$ is a member of the \ApprovalCC (respectively, \BordaCC) winning committee~$W$, we have to guarantee that no other committee has a larger Approval score (respectively, Borda score) than our guessed committee~$W$.
+Hence, for each other committee $W'$, we add the following constraint to the base ILP, ensuring that in the bribed election, the score of~$W$ (based on the $N_{i}$~variables) is at least as high as the score of $W'$ (by $\phi(i,X)$ we mean the score assigned by a voter with the $i$-th preference order to committee $X$):

-where $\phi(i,X)$ is the score given by a voter voting as the $i$th preference order to the committee $X$.
-Note that this can be computed in polynomial-time by selecting the right representative and taking the underlying scoring rule, that is, either Approval or Borda, into account.
+Note that the values $\phi(i,W)$ and $\phi(i,W')$ can be precomputed in polynomial time and are constants from the point of view of the ILP.
 This finishes the description of the extended ILP. \end{proof}

 \begin{lemma} Parameterized by the number~$m$ of candidates, \ShiftBribery is in $\fpt$ for \GreedyApprovalCC, \PTASCC, and \GreedyBordaCC. \end{lemma}